iGardening Logo Large Transparent Background

 Q: What kind of soil do I need for Asparagus ‘Raffaelo’?

 A: Asparagus ‘Raffaelo’ thrives in well-drained soil.
-Adding well-rotted manure or garden compost improves soil quality and provides essential nutrients for the plants.
+Adding well-rotted manure or compost improves soil quality and provides essential nutrients for the plants.

 Q: How far apart should I space my Asparagus ‘Raffaelo’ crowns?